xiix0/scam/README.md

-The better part of valor is discretion.
+I dote on his very absence.
-		-- William Shakespeare, "Henry IV"
+		-- William Shakespeare, "The Merchant of Venice"